 the song really gets going.
 Sadly, this song is over very quickly.

-a mournful tremolo melody goes straight for your heart.
-The drum work shows more variation on this song, being a bit more
+before a mournful tremolo melody goes straight for your heart.
+The drum work shows more variation on this song, being a bit

-relaxed during certain parts.
-This truly is one of the most raw and straight-forward Black Metal albums to come out of Sweden,
+more relaxed during certain parts.
+This truly is one of the most raw and straight-forward black metal albums to come out of

-around this time.
+Sweden, around this time.
 Mid-way through the song, the pace slows down a bit.
-There is a brief section with nothing but the cold
+There is a brief section with nothing but the

 The opening riff of "Lady Lilith" creates some sense of tension and this unsettling